kernelops/helmet-mirror-licence-plate-detection-yolov8-ocr/README.md

-The follwing guide will help you set up and run the YOLOv8-Helmet-Mirror-LPR-Detection project using Streamlit.
+The following guide will help you set up and run the YOLOv8-Helmet-Mirror-LPR-Detection project using Streamlit.

  1️⃣ Clone the Repository

 Open a terminal and run:

 git clone https://github.com/NishantHegde2305/NishantHegde2305-YOLOv8-Helmet-Mirror-LPR-Detection.git
 cd NishantHegde2305-YOLOv8-Helmet-Mirror-LPR-Detection